 Algerian history dates back to ancient times.
 The Phoenicians/Catheginians established coastal settlements.
 After the Punic Wars, Algeria became part of the Roman Empire.
 With the fall of Rome came a period of Vandal control followed by the Byzantines.
 The Arab military expansion of over ran Algeria and the rest of North Africa (8th century).
 The Arab introduced Islam.
 The native Berber tribes at first resisted, but were gradually Islamicized.
 Spain conquered Algiers and other North Africa cities (16th century), but was outsted by Barbarossa who expanded the Ottoman Empire.
 The distances between Constaninople and Algeria, however, meant that Ottoman control was weak.
 The expanding economies meant increasing commerce in the Mediterranean and lucrative targets for pirates based in Algeria and other North African ports, beginning the era of the Barbary pirates.
 The pirates benefitted from both the cargos and taking crews and passangers as slaves.
 Europeans paid tribute to protect their shipping.
 Finally the European powers (especially Brirain and France) and a newly independent America confronted the Barbary pirates militarily.
 After the Napoleonic Wars, France intervened militarily in Algeria, beginning a period of colonial rule.
 The French faced local resistance, comminly more Islamic than nationalistic based.
 France made Algeria a legal part of France (1848).
 World War II was the beginning of the end of French control.
 The fall of France to the Germans (1940) seemed to expose French weakness.
 Vichy was left in control of Algeria.
 The Allies seized Algeria as part of the Torch landings (1942).
 France after the War attemptec to maintain its control of Algeria.
 Algerian nationalists launched a guerilla campaign (1950s) which led to a particularly brutal colonial war.
 The Front de Liberation Nationale (FLN) finally suceeded in driving out the French and declaring independence (1962).
 About 1 million French colonists and Algerians who had cooperated with the French emigrated back to France.
 The FLN for a time developed close relations with the Soviets.
 The FLN adopted a range of Soviet inspired economic policies which proved to be economic disasters.
 The bright hope of independence resulted in wide-spread poverty and economic decline.
 More recently a struggle has developed between fundamentalist Islamists and the military.
 Thousands of people have been killed as a result of this struggle.
 Elections were held with just one candidate, Abdelazziz Bouteflika (1999).
 The Bouteflika government reached an agreement with Islamic rebels (September 1999).
 Some Islamic groups did not participate in the peace agreement.
 A more open election reelected President Bouteflika (2004).
 His Government continues to make progress against Islamic insurgents as well as improving the human rights situation in the country.

-Algeria as a French colony had an economy largely based on agriculture.
-The country since independence has made little progress in developing a modern economy.
+Algeria as a prosperous French colony had an economy largely based on agriculture.
+The country since independence has not only made little progress in developing a modern economy, but the economy has actually declined.
+Algeria is one of many countries which had a stronger economy during the colonial period thn is the case tody.
 The bulk of the population as a result is very poor.
-As a result of a bloody civil war, almostall of the French and many educated Algerians left the country.
+After the bloody civil war, almost all of the French and many educated Algerians left the country.
 Today they are only about 2,000 French peope in sharp contrast to neighboring Morocco.
-And aout 2 million Algerians live in Frace, in some cases advicating some iod the same policies tha have made their home country so poor.
-The radical socialist leaders who led Algeria after independence did huge economic damage.
-And further problems have been created by a fundamentalist Islamic insurgency which has been brutlly supressed by the Army.
+And aout 2 million people of Algerian origins living in France, in many cases advocating many of the same policies that have made Algeria so poor.
+Now rather than socialism, it us fundmentalist Islamic beliefs that is gaing currency.
+The radical socialist leaders, like Ben Bella, who led Algeria after independence did huge economic damage.
+And further problems have been created by a fundamentalist Islamic insurgency which has been brutally supressed by the Army.
 During the French colonial era, agricultural production was very important.
-Governmnt policies has imaired the agricutural sector.
+Government policies has imaired the agricutural sector.
 The only industry that emerged since independence has been the hydro-carbon industry.
 Algeria has major resources of both oil and natural gas.
 The resource has been developed primarily with European technology.
 And as a result, Algeria is today one of the most important exporters of natural gas.
-These exports support a huge public sector, employing about 30 percent of the work force.
+A French reader tells us that before indepenence, Algeria was a prosperious country and exported large quantities of agricultural products.
+After independance in 1962, the economy fell quickly toward zero !
+Today the economic output comes largely from oil and gas.
+And most Algerians dreams of coming to France."
+The energy exports support a huge public sector, employing about 30 percent of the work force.
+THe public sector, however, is largely unproductive and consumes much of the energy earmings.
 Algeria except for hydro-carbons produces virtually nothing.
-As a result, unless the population can land aovernment job, their only hope is is to come to Europe, especially France.
+As a result, unless the population can land a government job, their only as our French reader points out is is to come to Europe, especially France.
+The eonomic failure of Algerian socialism has been a major factor in the development of Islamic fundamentalism.

 The Algerian population is about 30 million (2000).
 The ethnic mix is about 80 percent Arab and 20 percent Berber.
 Most of Algeria's population is located in the more fertile north.
 Here most of the Arabs or mixed Arab-Berber population have adopted a common Algerian culture.
 The major cultural variation is the Berber tribes which live in isolated settlenments in the south, both mountainous and desert regions.
 There are four [principal Berber groups.